Disclosing your IP information

 NDAs

-When a company is discussing potential research collaborations with a CAU researchers, the company may express the need to share some information that it considers proprietary or confidential in order to allow for an effective and robust discussion.
-In such circumstances, the company may ask that the parties enter into a Non-Disclosure Agreement (NDA), alternately called a Confidentiality Agreement, in order to protect the company’s pre-existing proprietary information.
+When a company is discussing potential research collaborations with a CAU researcher, it may need to share information it considers proprietary or confidential to allow for an effective and robust discussion.
+In such circumstances, the company may ask the parties to enter into a Non-Disclosure Agreement (NDA), also known as a Confidentiality Agreement, to protect the company’s pre-existing proprietary information.

 Like both Research Agreements and Material Transfer Agreements, Non-Disclosure Agreements can contain terms that can negatively impact a research program.
-Additionally, many NDAs are written from a perspective of a business-to-business (B2B) environment, making for some inherent disconnects when the terms are applied to a public university.
-Consequently, it is critical that all NDAs be carefully reviewed by the MTA/NDA Officer to ensure the terms are acceptable both from an institutional perspective as well as from a perspective specific to the contemplated research collaborations.
+Additionally, many NDAs are written from a business-to-business (B2B) perspective, leading to inherent disconnects when the terms are applied to a public university.
+Consequently, all NDAs must be carefully reviewed by the MTA/NDA Officer to ensure the terms are acceptable from both an institutional perspective and a perspective specific to the contemplated research collaborations.
 If the non-disclosure agreement’s purpose is to allow the researcher and the company to discuss a potential research project that will be conducted as a University project, then an appropriate person in the CAU Office of Technology Transfer, not the individual researcher, should sign the non-disclosure agreement.

-If a confidentiality agreement is sought, please contact our T2 office.
+If a confidentiality agreement is required, please get in touch with our T2 office.

 Patent Filing

 - Some new discoveries (like certain research tools or computer software) will be readily adopted through publication or open dissemination.
 In these cases, the best strategy may be to publish or openly distribute the new innovation rather than secure patent protection.
-In this situation, T2 will work with the inventors/authors to provide them with the legal tools they need, if any, to allow for open dissemination.
+In this situation, T2 will work with the inventors/authors to provide them with any legal tools they need to enable open dissemination.

 - Because language used in patent applications and patent office communications is nuanced and highly stylized, T2 hires outside patent attorneys with the appropriate expertise to handle CAU’s patent filings.

 CAU inventors are not expected to draft patent applications or to directly respond to patent office communications.
 In advance of a filing, the inventors will be asked to provide the patent attorneys with copies of any writing (papers, presentations, reports, etc.) about the invention, preferably in an editable format (such as Word).
-During the patent prosecution process, the inventors will be asked to review and assure draft patent applications and office actions are technically accurate and to help distinguish their invention from similar technologies that may be cited against the patent application by the U.S. patent
+During the patent prosecution process, the inventors will be asked to review and ensure that draft patent applications and office actions are technically accurate and to help distinguish their invention from similar technologies that may be cited against the patent application by the U.S. Patent and Trademark Office.

 Initial Disclosure

 - An invention disclosure does not provide legal protection.
-Rather, it is the document used by researchers to tell T2 about a potentially commercially relevant discovery and it is a tool for T2 to gather the information necessary to evaluate the invention or copyrightable work.
+Rather, it is the document researchers use to inform T2 about a potentially commercially relevant discovery, and it is a tool for T2 to gather the information necessary to evaluate the invention or copyrightable work.
 If you are not sure whether an invention or copyrightable work is ready for disclosure, please do not hesitate to contact us informally.
-We are always happy to discuss IP issues and the commercial potential of a particular discovery or to answer any questions about the disclosure forms or the disclosure/licensing process in advance.
+We are always happy to discuss IP issues and the commercial potential of a particular discovery, or to answer any questions in advance about the disclosure forms or the disclosure/licensing process.

 - whether the invention is potentially patentable under U.S. patent law (or copyrightable); and,